kubernetes/community/contributors/design-proposals/local-storage-overview.md

 * Provide flexibility for users/vendors to utilize various types of storage devices
 * Define a standard partitioning scheme for storage drives for all Kubernetes nodes
 * Provide storage usage isolation for shared partitions
-* Support random access storage devices only
+* Support random access storage devices only (e.g., hard disks and SSDs)

 # Non Goals
-* Provide isolation for all partitions.
-Isolation will not be of concern for most partitions since they are not expected to be shared.
+* Provide storage usage isolation for non-shared partitions.
 * Support all storage devices natively in upstream Kubernetes.
 Non standard storage devices are expected to be managed using extension mechanisms.

 # Use Cases